owid/sdg-tracker.org/pages/sustainable-consumption-production.md

 ## Target 12.4

 **_Number of parties to international multilateral environmental agreements on hazardous waste, and other chemicals that meet their commitments and obligations in transmitting information as required by each relevant agreement._**

+There are a number of international multilateral agreements on hazardous waste and other chemicals (including the Montreal Protocol, Basel Convention, Rotterdam Convention and Stockholm Convention).
+The chart below shows the percentage of countries meeting commitments and obligations within each agreement.

+<iframe src="https://owid.cloud/grapher/parties-to-multilateral-agreements-on-hazardous-waste" style="width: 100%; height: 600px; border: 0px none;"></iframe>